-In the opinion of the Company's management, which is based on the opinion of its legal counsel, the motion to certify the claim as a class action is more likely to be rejected than accepted.
+In the opinion of the Company's management, which is based on the opinion of its legal counsel, the compromise arrangement is more likely to be accepted than rejected.
+Management of the Company' based on the opinion of its legal counsel, does not expect the claim to have a material effect on the financial statements.

-5) On January 16, 2018, a claim and a motion to certify it as a class action were filed against the Company and 5 other insurance companies in the matter of refraining from paying the VAT component that applies to the cost of the damages in cases in which the alleged damages were not actually repaired to their policyholders and/or to third parties.
+5) On January 16, 2018, a motion to certify it as a class action was filed against the Company and 5 other insurance companies in the matter of refraining from paying the VAT component that applies to the cost of the damages in cases in which the alleged damages were not actually repaired to their policyholders and/or to third parties.
 The plaintiff estimates the compensation due to members of the class for each year in respect of the Company at NIS 5,744 thousand.